While some people are lucky enough to be near places where they can ski all year round, most of us need to put our ski gear away once springtime hits.

 Also, in addition to storing them in a dark, dry place that is preferably at room temperature, it could be a good idea to store them in a boot bag or some other type of plastic bag.
 This will prevent them from getting dusty or dirty when being stored for a long period of time.

-If you have some other great tips and information about storing ski boots, we would love to hear from you in the comment section below!
+If you have some other great tips and information about storing ski boots, I’d love to hear from you.
+Please share your thoughts in the comment section below.